paperclip-ui/legacy-paperclip/README.md

 The goal of the library is centered around increasing the speed, safety, and accuracy of developing web interfaces.
 Here's how:

-- **Realtime visual editing** - Paperclip's VS Code extension comes with a realtime preview that's powered by Rust, so you don't have to juggle back and forth between the browser & code anymore for writing basic HTML & CSS.
+- **Realtime visual editing** - Paperclip's VS Code extension comes with a realtime preview, so you can iterate faster in your UIs, and spend less time tweaking CSS.
 - **Automatic visual regression testing** - Just run the `percy-paperclip`, and you'll get visual snapshots of every UI state defined in Paperclip, so you can worry less about breaking CSS changes.
 - **Scoped styling** - Styles are scoped to the documents that they're defined in, so you don't have to worry about them leaking out.
 - **Compiles to strongly typed React code** - Paperclip compiles to plain TypeScript code that you can import directly into your React app (other frameworks will be supported soon).